How I measure racehorse performance across 11 countries and one million races.

 How the Ratings Work

-On Peaks and Philosophy
+On "New tops" and Philosophy

 The Algorithm and the Scale